mkrzywda/MKKnowledgeGraph/README.md

 Rules:
 - it has to be interesting,
 - this repository is not for advertising ourselves but for sharing the knowledge,
-- let is stick to template.
+- let is stick to template,
 - share information about new weekly in yours social media :smile: